ahaan-thakur/LLM-JSON-Extraction/README.md

 7. Results are displayed to the user

 ## History
 The tool maintains a history of up to 6 previous extractions in `history.json`.
-This can be useful for tracking what data has been requested or for implementing features like "compare to previous query."
+This can be useful for tracking what data has been requested."